qingjian1991/MafData/README.md

 # MafData
 TCGA MAF Data analysis

-##Concepts
+## Concepts

 When we download the maf data from the TCGA, we need to do some pre-filtering to the maf data.
 This packages provides some methods to do with the MAF data.
+More details in: https://rpubs.com/cqj_00/MAF_Process

 ## Dependencies